 Do identify an internal project champion

 After a company decides to invest in the technology, choose an internal project champion.
 This person is the backbone of the project, serving as a liaison to work with both top management and the welding operators.
 Welding or plant supervisors are strong candidates for the job.
-They should be encouraged to create a cross-functional team dedicated to assessing the weld data, discussing potential modifications to the welding operation and executing those changes.
+Encourage them to create a cross-functional team dedicated to assessing the weld data, discussing potential modifications to the welding operation and executing those changes.

 The internal project champion can also help generate interest and acceptance of the new technology on the plant floor by educating welding operators of the benefits.
 Since welding operators play such a vital role in the day-to-day welding process, securing their participation when making any changes is imperative.
 In some cases, it may be necessary to engage the welding operators in additional training to gain the best results.